victorlenerd/victorlenerd/README.md

 ### Hi there 👋

 As an experienced software engineer, I have a passion for creating innovative solutions to complex problems.
-With over 7 years of experience in the industry, I have developed expertise in several programming languages and platforms, including Go, Java, Python, and Node.js.
+With over seven years of experience in the industry, I have developed expertise in several programming languages and platforms, including Go, Java, Python, and Node.js.

 Throughout my career, I have gained experience in building scalable and secure applications for a variety of industries, including finance, healthcare, and e-commerce.
 I have a strong understanding of software development best practices, including Agile methodologies and continuous integration and deployment.